Motorola Solutions (NYSE:MSI) Updates FY 2021 Earnings Guidance

 Motorola Solutions (NYSE:MSI) updated its FY 2021 earnings guidance on Thursday.
-The company provided earnings per share guidance of $9.000-$9.040 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $8.970.
+The company provided EPS guidance of $9.000-$9.040 for the period, compared to the Thomson Reuters consensus EPS estimate of $8.970.
 The company issued revenue guidance of $8.16 billion-$8.17 billion, compared to the consensus revenue estimate of $8.15 billion.

-Several equities research analysts have recently issued reports on the stock.
-MKM Partners raised their price target on shares of Motorola Solutions from $260.00 to $302.00 and gave the stock a buy rating in a research note on Friday.
-Barclays lifted their price objective on shares of Motorola Solutions from $267.00 to $280.00 and gave the company an overweight rating in a research note on Friday.
-Raymond James lifted their price objective on shares of Motorola Solutions from $245.00 to $275.00 and gave the company an outperform rating in a research note on Friday.
-Citigroup lifted their price objective on shares of Motorola Solutions from $225.00 to $260.00 and gave the company a buy rating in a research note on Monday, August 9th.
-Finally, Credit Suisse Group reduced their price objective on shares of Motorola Solutions from $307.00 to $303.00 and set an outperform rating for the company in a research note on Friday.
-Four investment analysts have rated the stock with a hold rating and eight have issued a buy rating to the company’s stock.
-According to MarketBeat, the stock has a consensus rating of Buy and an average target price of $247.17.
+A number of analysts recently commented on the stock.
+Raymond James boosted their price objective on shares of Motorola Solutions from $245.00 to $275.00 and gave the stock an outperform rating in a report on Friday, November 5th.
+MKM Partners boosted their price objective on shares of Motorola Solutions from $260.00 to $302.00 and gave the company a buy rating in a research report on Friday, November 5th.
+Zacks Investment Research raised shares of Motorola Solutions from a hold rating to a buy rating and set a $262.00 price target for the company in a research report on Tuesday, November 9th.
+Argus raised shares of Motorola Solutions from a hold rating to a buy rating and set a $280.00 price target for the company in a research report on Thursday.
+Finally, Northcoast Research downgraded shares of Motorola Solutions from a buy rating to a neutral rating in a research note on Thursday, October 28th.
+Three equities research analysts have rated the stock with a hold rating and ten have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, Motorola Solutions presently has an average rating of Buy and an average target price of $254.46.

-The business also recently disclosed a quarterly dividend, which was paid on Friday, October 15th.
-Stockholders of record on Wednesday, September 15th were issued a dividend of $0.71 per share.
-This represents a $2.84 dividend on an annualized basis and a dividend yield of 1.15%.
+The firm also recently declared a quarterly dividend, which was paid on Friday, October 15th.
+Investors of record on Wednesday, September 15th were issued a $0.71 dividend.
 The ex-dividend date of this dividend was Tuesday, September 14th.
-Motorola Solutions’s dividend payout ratio is currently 39.28%.
+This represents a $2.84 dividend on an annualized basis and a dividend yield of 1.13%.
+Motorola Solutions’s dividend payout ratio is 39.28%.

 An institutional investor recently raised its position in Motorola Solutions stock.
-Morgan Stanley lifted its stake in shares of Motorola Solutions, Inc. (NYSE:MSI) by 17.2% in the second quarter, according to its most recent filing with the SEC.
-The fund owned 383,655 shares of the communications equipment provider’s stock after acquiring an additional 56,265 shares during the period.
-Morgan Stanley owned approximately 0.23% of Motorola Solutions worth $83,197,000 as of its most recent SEC filing.
-Institutional investors and hedge funds own 84.98% of the company’s stock.
+Morgan Stanley grew its position in shares of Motorola Solutions, Inc. (NYSE:MSI) by 17.2% in the second quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The fund owned 383,655 shares of the communications equipment provider’s stock after acquiring an additional 56,265 shares during the quarter.
+Morgan Stanley owned 0.23% of Motorola Solutions worth $83,197,000 at the end of the most recent reporting period.
+84.98% of the stock is currently owned by institutional investors and hedge funds.

 Motorola Solutions, Inc engages in the provision of communication infrastructure, devices, accessories, software and services.
 It operates through the following segments: Products & Systems Integration and Software & Services.
 The Products & Systems Integration segment offers an extensive portfolio of infrastructure, devices, accessories, video security devices and infrastructure, and the implementation and integration of such systems, devices, and applications.